telefonicaid/fiware-glancesync/README.rst

 process is only about the python dependencies, because the python code do not need installation.

-1) Create a virtualenv 'glanceysncENV' invoking *virtualenv glancesyncENV*
+1) Create a virtualenv 'glancesyncENV' invoking *virtualenv glancesyncENV*
-2) Activate the virtualenv with *source glancsyncENV/bin/activate*
+2) Activate the virtualenv with *source glancesyncENV/bin/activate*
 3) Install the requirements running *pip install -r requirements.txt --allow-all-external*